mihaelamj/XcodeTemplateKit/documents/field-parsing-rules/Definitions.md

 - Xcode group(s) containing the file
 - String for single group, Array for path
 - Example: `"ViewModels"` or `["MyApp", "Sources", "ViewModels"]`
+- **Note**: This field represents the data structure only (string vs array).
+Semantic interpretation (file system folders vs virtual Xcode groups) is handled by code generation, not parsing.
+The parser preserves the structure as-is from the plist.

 **TargetIndices** (Array of Integers)
 - Which targets should include this file